marzubov/TeamvoyFrontend/javascript/grid/readme.md

   'arrayOrURL': 'http://localhost:8001',
    // {boolean} whether the file will be load partial by pages or not 'loadByParts': false,
-  // {boolean} whether we use template in columns or not 'withTemplates': true,
+  // {object or boolean} if we don't use templates use {false}
-  // {object} if the table columns will be created with templates,
+  // if the table columns will be created with templates,
-  //in this option use: index of column and function with template 'columnTemplates': {
+  // in this option use: index of column and function with template 'columnTemplates': {
      1: Handlebars.compile("<i><b>{{age2}}</b></i>"),
      4: Handlebars.compile("<u>{{age5}}</u>")